 Slovakia is rich in caves, with more than 6,200 that have already been explored.

-Going into a cave in Slovakia does not always mean passively admiring the various shapes of stalactites, stalagmites, and stalagnates.
-Some cave staff offer a helmet and a headlamp and turn the visit into a real underground adventure.
+Going into a cave in Slovakia does not have to involve passively admiring the various shapes of stalactites, stalagmites, and stalagnates.
+Some cave staff offer a helmet and a headlamp, which turns the visit into a real underground adventure.

-Twelve Thirteen of these have been opened to the public by the Slovak Cave Administration (SSJ).
+Slovakia is rich in caves, with 7,000 having already been explored.
+Twelve of these have been opened to the public by the Slovak Cave Administration (SSJ).
 A total of six are inscribed on the UNESCO World Natural Heritage List (Domica, Gombasecká, Jasovská, Krásnohorská, Dobšinská Ice and Ochtinská Aragonite).

 Ice caves and more in Slovakia

-The nature of the glaciations in the Dobšinská Ice Cave (eastern Slovakia) makes it one of the most important caves in the world (it was also among the first caves lit electrically) and the rich aragonite formations in the Ochtinská Aragonite Cave (eastern Slovakia) that resemble white flowers are some of the finest in Europe.
+The nature of the glaciations in the Dobšinská Ice Cave (eastern Slovakia) makes it one of the most important caves in the world (it was also among the first electrically lit caves), and the rich aragonite formations resembling white flowers in the Ochtinská Aragonite Cave (eastern Slovakia) are some of the finest in Europe.

-“I’ve been in a cave before, but it wasn’t as fabulous as this one,” said Francesca Orr, a tourist from Manchester, England.
+“I’ve been in a cave before, but it wasn’t as fabulous as this one,” said Francesca Orr, a tourist from Manchester, Great Britain.